project-jobblog/project-jobblog/_posts/2021-12-21-the-dos-and-don’ts-of-video-interview.md

 ### **Check your background with some practice recordings**

-Because interviewers are aware that you are most likely doing this from home, don’t be concerned about having personal items in the backdrop.
+Because interviewers are aware that you are most likely[ working from home](/category/work-from-home/), don’t be concerned about having personal items in the backdrop.
 However, make sure you’re aware of your past and whether it implies the messaging and brand you want to convey.
 If at all possible, try to keep the number of items in the backdrop to a minimum.
 As a result, the interviewer will be able to concentrate more on their core subject—you!

 <br/><br/>